Tiger Cloud: Performance, Scale, Enterprise

 Hypertable structure

-By default, each chunk covers 7 days.
+By default, each hypertable chunk holds data for 7 days.
 You can change this to better suit your needs.
-For example, if you set chunk_interval to 1 day, each chunk stores data from the same day.
-Data from different days is stored in different chunks.
+For example, if you set chunk_interval to 1 day, each chunk stores data for a single day.

 The following figure shows the difference in structure between a relational table and a hypertable: